aragon/aragon-wiki/docs/network/governance/how_to_vote.md

 </center>

 ## Troubleshooting
-If you are having any trouble voting, leave a message in the [Aragon Chat #feedback channel](https://aragon.chat/channel/feedback) describing what happened.
+If you are having any trouble voting, leave a message in the [Aragon Chat #help channel](https://aragon.chat/channel/help) describing what happened.
 At their soonest availability, a community member will try to help you troubleshoot your issue and cast your vote.